russellgordon/ics4u-s1-2024-25/content/source-ics4u/s2/All Classes/Thread 1, Day 0.md

 	> [!IMPORTANT]
 	>
 	> Please be sure that you have [[Xcodes#App Store Distribution|not installed Xcode via the Mac App Store]].
+3. Portfolio: First Entry
+	- Please [visit Notion](https://notion.so) and complete the **My first entry!** post, by providing responses to the questions given.

 ## Things to do before our next class

-- [ ] Ideally, please use Xcodes to install Xcode 15.4 on your computer, as described above.
+- [ ] Ideally, please use Xcodes to install Xcode 15.4 on your computer.
 > [!NOTE]
 >
 > If you run into any difficulty with getting Xcode installed, do not worry.
 We can sort that out in our next class.
+- [ ] Complete your [first portfolio entry](https://notion.so) for Grade 12 Computer Science.